Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 the connection information of Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
 The following sections list two ways to specify the HA Alluxio service address on the client side.

-### Specify Alluxio Service in Configuration Parameters
+### Specify Alluxio Service in Configuration Parameters or Java Options

 Users can pre-configure the service address of an Alluxio HA cluster in environment variables or site properties, and then connect to the service using an Alluxio URI such as `alluxio:///path`.